EB3 Priority Date: What You Need to Know

 Reading the Visa Bulletin

 On the left side of the chart is the category of statuses.
 The top indicates applicable countries that correspond with the category type.
 “C” indicates that the priority date for that country is current.
 Current means that there are green cards available for that applicable country and category.
 As a result, an immigrant that meets that criteria can apply for their Form I-485 adjustment of status immediately.
 The dates on the next chart, titled “Dates for Filing of Employment-Based Visa Applications” refers to application dates, which is not the same as priority dates.
 Any priority dates that are earlier than the final action dates in the corresponding country and category can file for adjustment of status to receive their green card immediately.
-Final action dates and application dates change monthly and can push the dates backward or forwards.
+Final action dates and application dates change monthly and can move backward or forward, directly impacting EB2vs EB3 priority date India timelines.
 It is important to regularly check the visa bulletin to see any changes that might allow you to file for your green card.

 Changing Categories: Porting to EB2

-In some cases, because there are longer wait times for EB3s, it is possible to change categories to EB2.
+In some cases, due to longer EB3 wait times, applicants evaluate EB2 vs EB3 priority date India differences before deciding to port to EB2.
 This is called porting.
 It is highly recommended that you talk with your employer and attorney before doing this.
-You will need to meet the requirements for the category you are seeking to change into.
+You will need to meet the requirements for the category you are seeking to change into, particularly when assessing EB2 vs EB3 priority date India advantages.
 Here is the link to a guide that explains the differences between EB2 and EB3.
 Here is the link to the EB2 visa to green card guide to understand what the requirements are for EB2.

 Predictions for Priority Dates- US Department of State: Consular Affairs

 The Department of State’s Chief of Visa Control and Reporting Division, Charlie Oppenheimer. in a Q&A session has answered some questions about the upcoming changes to the visa bulletin that should be expected in the coming days for EB3s.
 He has stated it is unlikely that any employment-based category final action dates will be moved backward for either FY2021 or FY2022.
-In contrast, Mr. Oppenheimer stated that most categories that are not current, including EB3, will move the final action dates forward quickly around 3-8 months at a time.
+In contrast, Mr. Oppenheimer stated that most categories that are not current, including EB3, will move the final action dates forward around 3–8 months at a time, influencing EB2 vs EB3 priority date India projections.
 The fiscal year starts in October every year.

 Feel free to contact us at contact@ashoorilaw.com in regards to any questions you have.